Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Summary and Discussions

 The ROC curve metric is insensitive to the ratio, but is sensitive to the sampling.
 Given alternative lens and non-lens sample splittings, our true positive and false positive rates in the ROC curves would stay the same, making the ROC curve a more standard metric in the literature.
 On the other hand, the ROC curves show a representative rate for lens and source distributions that are evenly sampled.
 We do {\it not} expect this sampling to be representative of what we might expect from a an observational survey.
 We leave these additional challenges to future work.

 \acknowledgments CA acknowledges support from the Enrico Fermi Institute at the University of Chicago, and the University of Chicago Provost's Office.
-NL would like to thank the funding support from NSFC, grant no.11503064, and Shanghai Natural Science Foundation, grant no. 15ZR1446700.
-This work was also supported in part by the Kavli Institute for Cosmological Physics at the University of Chicago through grant NSF PHY-1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli. \lastpagefootnotes
+NL would like to thank the funding support from NSFC, grant no.11503064, {as well as a UK Science and Technology Facilities Council research grant}.
+WL thanks the funding support from Shanghai Natural Science Foundation, grant no. 15ZR1446700.
+This work was also supported in part by the Kavli Institute for Cosmological Physics at the University of Chicago through grant NSF PHY-1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli.
+The authors thank the referee for their careful reading of the manuscript and constructive comments that have significantly improved the paper, Adam Bolton for providing the SLACS data, and Mike Gladders for useful discussions. \lastpagefootnotes